-Illegal Transportation of Alcohol
+Open Container & Illegal Transportation of Alcohol in Illinois

-If you have a received an Illinois ticket for Transportation or Possession of Alcohol in a Motor Vehicle, feel free to contact our traffic lawyers to discuss the specific events surrounding the incident.
-Avoiding a conviction on your driving record is our top priority and, oftentimes, these violations can be contested in court.
-Our lawyers practice primarily throughout Cook, Lake and DuPage Counties.
-Contact the attorneys at The Davis Law Group, P.C. to review your case.
+If you have received a ticket in Illinois for Transportation or Possession of Alcohol in a Motor Vehicle, contact our traffic lawyers today to discuss the specific events surrounding the incident.